bash-bunny/Kali/README.md

 ## Vim

-Default text editor via terminal
+Default text editor via terminal, when it's acceded for the first time it would download the plugins if it's need it

 ### Installation